TeamWanari/Spring-Multi-SQL-DB-Example/README.md

 ## Installation

 There is a Maven wrapper pushed to the repository so you can run the project with that file (`mvnw` or `mvnw.cmd`).
-All you need is to set up two local (Postgre) databases desctibed in the `application.yml` file
+All you need is to set up two local (Postgre) databases described in the `application.yml` file
 ```
 spring:
   datasource: